cruna-cc/DS-protocol/README.md

 [EIP-6150: Hierarchical NFTs](https://github.com/ethereum/EIPs/blob/ad986045e87d1e659bf36541df6fc13315c59bd7/EIPS/eip-6150.md) (discussion at https://ethereum-magicians.org/t/eip-6150-hierarchical-nfts-an-extension-to-erc-721/12173) is a proposal for a new standard for non-fungible tokens (NFTs) on the Ethereum blockchain that would allow NFTs to have a hierarchical structure, similar to a filesystem.
 This would allow for the creation of complex structures, such as NFTs that contain other NFTs, or NFTs that represent collections of other NFTs.
 The proposal is currently in the discussion phase, and has not yet been implemented on the Ethereum network.
 ERC721Subordinate focuses instead on a simpler scenario, trying to solve a specific problem in the simplest possible way.

 EIP-3652 (https://ethereum-magicians.org/t/eip-3652-hierarchical-nft/6963) is very similar to EIP-6150.
 Both requires all the node following the standard.
+ERC721Subordinate is very different because it allows to create subordinates of existing, immutable NFTs.

 ## Implementations